dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Strive not to be a success, but rather to be of value.**
+**Life is not a problem to be solved, but a reality to be experienced.**

-Albert Einstein
+Soren Kierkegaard